 Sampling wildlife is challenging, and all methods come with advantages and inconveniences.
 Since fishing methods tend to sample fewer individuals that field observations, they require more extensive sampling to …..
 Conversely, assessments of infection intensity and prevalence are more accurate and precise with fishing because the observer can take the necessary time to inspect individuals for signs of disease.
 Add something here about your results.
 Different fishing methods are also associated with their own sources of bias.
-Minnow traps are typically selective on active, bold and curious behavior because fish must voluntarily enter the trap (Biro et al., 2006; Wilson et al., 1993).ndividual behavioral variation can also lead to variation in infection risk (Hart, 1990), where more active and bold individuals are usually associated with a higher infection risk (Boyer et al., 2010; Santicchia et al., 2019; Wilson et al., 1993).
-Conversely, parasite infection can alter host behavior including habitat use and risk taking (Moore, 2002), making them more vulnerable to capture (i.e. “trappability” (Barber & Dingemanse, 2010).
+Minnow traps are typically selective on active, bold and curious behavior because fish must voluntarily enter the trap (Biro et al., 2006; Wilson et al., 1993).
+Individual behavioral variation can also lead to variation in infection risk (Hart, 1990), where more active and bold individuals are usually associated with a higher infection risk (Boyer et al., 2010; Santicchia et al., 2019; Wilson et al., 1993).
+Conversely, parasite infection can alter host behavior including habitat use and risk taking (Moore, 2002), making them more vulnerable to capture (i.e. “trappability” (Barber & Dingemanse, 2010)).
 In the end, it remains unclear if host individual behavior define their infection risk and/or whether parasite infection alters their personality (Dubois & Binning, 2022).
 Although seine nets do not directly select on host behaviour, this method comes with important habitat-selection restrictions.
 Sites must not be deeper than the height of the net to avoid fish escaping and, ideally, must not have large obstacles (e.g., branches, trunks, boulders) which might damage or impair the net function.
 Consequently, seine sites might have similar habitat features that facilitate deployment and capture success.
 Therefore, seine nets might indirectly select for fish species or personality types with similar habitat preferences.
 For example, Biro et al., (2006) found that bold trout were more frequently caught in open risk habitat than shy trout, corroborating habitat use segregation based on personality.
 However, habitat use can change in the context of competition and/or predation (Fischer, 2000; Mittelbach, 1986; Werner & Hall, 1977).
 Therefore, community composition must be considered when inferring species selection bias based on habitat use.
 Observational snorkeling transect is not a habitat-restricted nor a behavior-selective methodology.
 Although, quality of observations underwater relies on, meteorological conditions, water transparency (color, turbidity) and expertise of the observers to identify fish species in movement.
 As a result, precision of infection assessment can vary between sampling days and, between lakes.
 Low black spot abundance might be missed because of poor visibility or fish swift movement, leading to underestimation of prevalence estimates.
 Moreover, since infection assessment is easier in curious and solitary fishes as they usually get closer to the observers, accuracy of prevalence estimates might vary between fish species and personality.
 Finally, since older/bigger fish have a higher risk of infection than younger/smaller ones (Lemly & Esch, 1984).